The AGE Building

 In 1949, the home fell under the jurisdiction of the Board of Texas State Hospitals and Special Schools.
 During the late 1950s, the nine remaining residents were consolidated into one hospital wing.
 In 1963, the last three residents were moved to private nursing homes at state expense, and the facility was closed.

-The building was purchased in 1986 by Austin Groups for the Elderly and was renovated into office spaces.
+The building was purchased in 1986 by Austin Groups for the Elderly (AGE) and was renovated into office spaces.
 At the time, Austin Groups for the Elderly’s purpose was to host agencies that dealt with aging and disability issues.
-Meals on Wheels and More, Lutheran Social Services, and Hospice Austin were a few that came together to work on Austin’s aging issues.
+Meals on Wheels and More, Lutheran Social Services, and Hospice Austin were a few of the local organizations that came together to work on Austin’s aging issues.

-The building has become a place of collaboration between the various nonprofits and a haven during difficult economic times.
-On-site management and a caring staff dedicated to helping nonprofits reach their potential make the building an ideal office space.
-The AGE Building believes in diversity within its nonprofit population.
-View a list of current AGE tenants.
+The AGE Building has become a place of collaboration between the various non-profits and a haven during difficult economic times.
+On-site management and a caring staff dedicated to helping non-profits reach their potential make the building an ideal office space.
+The AGE Building believes in diversity within its non-profit population.